FatmaSliti/React-Course-Demos/course-goal-app/README.md

 ![Screenshot 1](coursegoalapp.png)

-if entering a valid input (not empty)
+while entering a valid input (not empty)

 ![Screenshot 2](css-demo-app.png)

-if entering an empty input
+if the user enter an empty input

 ![Screenshot 2](css-demo-app-error.png)